Free lacrosse scoreboard with countdown clock

 Lyle Thompson

 Lyle Thompson (Onondaga Nation) is widely considered the greatest lacrosse player in the world.
-The 2014 Tewaaraton Award winner at the University at Albany has dominated both professional field lacrosse (PLL) and box lacrosse (NLL), winning MVP honors in both leagues.
+The 2014 Tewaaraton Award winner at the University at Albany has dominated both top-level field lacrosse (PLL) and box lacrosse (NLL), winning MVP honors in both leagues.
 Thompson plays the game with a creativity and joy that reflects its Indigenous origins — his family is lacrosse royalty within the Haudenosaunee tradition.
 As a member of the Haudenosaunee Nationals, he could represent his nation at the LA 2028 Olympics, carrying the sport's ancestral legacy onto the world's biggest stage.

 Jeff Teat